luisub/circulating_tumor_DNA_analysis/README.md

 ## Description:
 This code is based on [Circulating tumor DNA sequencing in colorectal cancer patients treated with first-line chemotherapy with anti-EGFR.](https://www.nature.com/articles/s41598-021-95345-4).

 This code aims to identify potential variant allele frequency changes that serve as biomarkers for monitoring treatment response and tumor evolution.
+Then, Digital PCR Assay Development is implemented based on variant allele detection.

 <img src="docs/image.png" alt="VCA pipeline" width="900" />